Skip To Main Content

 • Setting long-range goals for St. Monica Catholic School;

-• Developing a plan to finance the School, including but not limited to setting tuition structures, financial development, and fund-raising;
+• Developing a plan to finance the school, including but not limited to setting tuition structures, financial development, and fundraising;

 • Evaluating the School’s goals and plans;

-• Acting as a liaison between and among parishioners, parents, and the School;
+• Acting as a liaison between and among parishioners, parents, and the school;

 • Reviewing the proposed annual school budget with particular attention to evaluating the effectiveness of the budget of the preceding year together with demonstrated needs and making a final budget recommendation to the Pastor and the Principal, which will include but not be limited to advise on tuition and registration fees;